Futaba 4PM Plus Radio Transmitter Review

 Tool Kit

-The Futaba tool kit includes a 2-millimeter Allen key, a 1-1/2-millimeter Allen key, and a soft plastic screwdriver.
+The Futaba tool kit includes a 2-millimetre Allen key, a 1-1/2-millimetre Allen key, and a soft plastic screwdriver.
 These tools will be your go-to when carrying out various adjustments on the transmitter.

 Transmitter